top of page

 DSC_6652 copy.jpg

 If you have landed on this page, chances are that you know a bit about me already!
-But if not, here is a Very Short summary of my professional journey to date.

-After gaining a BMus in Classical Piano, a BA and an MPhil in Ancient Philosophy in Italy, I earned my PhD in Classics at the University of St Andrews under the supervision of Prof. Stephen Halliwell.
-From 2013 to 2015 I worked as a Postdoctoral Associate at the Austrian Academy of Sciences, Vienna, and I have joined Jesus College, Oxford, as a Junior Research Fellow in Classics in October 2016, and the Faculty of Classics, University of Oxford,
+After gaining a BMus in Classical Piano, a BA and an MPhil in Ancient Philosophy in Italy, I earned my PhD in at the University of St Andrews under the supervision of Prof. Stephen Halliwell.

-where I've subsequently been a Research Associate (2019–22).
-In 2019–20, I have also worked as a Visiting Professor at the University of Verona, and in 2022 I have been elected a Fellow of the Royal Society of Arts.
+In 2019–20, I have also worked as a Visiting Professor at the University of Verona.

-Since 2011, I have also created several international networks and organised over 10 collaborative events, shaping innovative educational programmes and interdisciplinary projects that make ancient cultures come alive for contemporary audiences.
-T
+I have plenty of experience in making complex things happen and telling engaging stories in the process, harnessing the power of technology whenever appropriate.
+Since 2011, I have designed and organised over 10 collaborative events, including innovative educational programmes and interdisciplinary projects that make ancient cultures come alive for contemporary audiences.

 bottom of page